run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/service-level/configuration/create-time-attendance.md

 3. Complete all mandatory field in **Basic Data**;

     !!!
 Warning "IMPORTANT"

-    Indicate in the attribute "Impact/Urgency Change", if it'll be allowed the change of Impact and/or Urgency
+        Indicate in the attribute "Impact/Urgency Change", if it'll be allowed the change of Impact and/or Urgency.

 4. In **Time of Attendance per Priority**, set the service time of attendance, taking into consideration the priority.
 The priority is used to identify the